Giorgione and Titian’s Sleeping Venus is a masterpiece of the Venetian Renaissance school of painting. It explores sensual nudity through a...

 min Read15 April 2023

-This, one of the greatest masterpieces of Western art by Leonardo da Vinci, presents Cecilia Gallerani (ca. 1473-1536).
+One of the greatest masterpieces of Western art, Lady with an Ermine by Leonardo da Vinci, presents Cecilia Gallerani (ca. 1473-1536).
 Young, beautiful and talented, especially in the areas of music and literature, she entered the Court of Milan and wrote poetry, unfortunately unknown today.
-She was the light of the Italian language and her contemporaries compared her to famous women in antiquity – she was even called a new Sappho.
-This enormously attracted Ludovico Sforza, the Duke of Milan, also known as ‘il Moro’ (the Moor).
+She was the light of the Italian language.
+Her contemporaries compared her to famous women in antiquity, she was even called a new Sappho.
+All of this attracted Ludovico Sforza, the Duke of Milan, to Cecilia Gallerani.

 The Lady has another secret.
 French scientist Pascal Cotte spent three years on an investigation which in 2014 revealed that Leonardo actually painted the work not just in one, but in three clearly differentiated stages.
 His first version was a simple portrait, with no animal.
 In the second attempt, the painter included a small grey ermine.
 In the third and final stage, the animal was transformed into a large white ermine.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!